-Whilst this may appear to differ somewhat from what is presented in the table above, consideration must be given to the relatively small sample size used in this sectoral report, and that the Census relies on employer perceptions in 2021, which may well differ from those of 2020.
+Whilst this may appear to differ somewhat from what is presented in the table above, consideration must be given to the relatively small sample size used in this sectoral report, and that the Census is based on employer perceptions in 2021, which may well differ from those of 2020.

-The main Census report was able to include more detailed analysis on Covid 19 given the larger sample sizes through the inclusion of all sectors.
-The Census data suggests that the oil and gas sector made more use of redundancies, did not hire many people and saw employees leaving the company or the sector.
+The main Census report7 was able to include more detailed analysis on Covid 19 given the larger sample sizes through the inclusion of all sectors.
+The Census data suggests that the oil and gas sector made more use of redundancies and saw employees leaving the company or the sector.
 The companies for whom this tended to be true were larger companies, which is in line when considering that larger companies were generally less positive with regards to workforce growth projections than SMEs.